PaulSinghW/Clash-of-Clans-Remake/README.md

 # Conquer
-Please take a moment to look at screenshots of the game..
+Please take a moment to look at screenshots of the game...